 NASA astronaut Frank Rubio, two cosmonauts return to Earth after U.S.-record year in space

-Two cosmonauts and a NASA astronaut undocked from the International Space Station early Wednesday and headed for landing on the steppe of Kazakhstan to close out an unexpected yearlong stay in space, the longest single flight in U.S. space history.
+NASA astronaut Frank Rubio and two Russian cosmonauts undocked from the International Space Station and plunged back to Earth early Wednesday, landing on the steppe of Kazakhstan to close out an unexpected yearlong stay in space, the longest single flight in U.S. space history.

-After backing a safe distance away from the lab complex and waiting to reach the precise point in space to begin the descent, the spacecraft was expected to fire its braking rockets for four minutes and 39 seconds starting at 6:24 a.m., slowing the ship's 17,100-mph velocity by about 286 mph.
+After backing a safe distance away from the lab complex and waiting to reach the precise point in space to begin the descent, the spacecraft fired its braking rockets for four minutes and 39 seconds starting at 6:24 a.m., slowing the ship's 17,100-mph velocity by about 286 mph.

-That's just enough to drop the far side of the orbit deep into the atmosphere, putting the ship on course for landing.
+That was just enough to drop the far side of the orbit deep into the atmosphere, putting the ship on course for the targeted landing site.

 Asked what he looked forward to the most once back on Earth, Rubio, a father of four, said "hugging my wife and kids is going to be paramount.
 And I'll probably focus on that for the first couple days."